h33raj/SKF-Code-Examples/django/40-code_example--XSL_injection_prevention--.md

 		including("file1.xsl,file2.xsl,etc", $_GET['xslfile'], "3")
 	"""

-REMARK Glenn: Add the validation checks here too in the method, and whitelisting should be done on static values, a list
 	def including(whiteListing, input, count):

 		continue = True

 		"""
 		We want to whitelist the paged for expected values, in this example they are, page1,page2 etc.. for more information about whitelisting see "white-listing" in the code examples:
 		"""

 		if whitelisting(whiteListing, input, count) == False: